 3. Visit often: There’s no substitute for face-to-face encounters and this is particularly true in Mexico.
 Mexicans will expect you to make multiple visits and take the time to build the key relationships.

-4. Ace the small talk: Before getting down to business, Mexicans tend to start business conversations with small talk about culture, the city you’re in or the weather.
+4. Ace the small talk: Before getting down to business, Mexicans tend to start business conversations with small talk about culture, food, the city you’re in or the weather.
 Learn a little about the culture, including researching famous Mexicans and knowing a bit about Mexico’s sporting passion—soccer.
 You can also expect some questions about your culture.
 I’ve received many questions about Canadian winter sports, for example.

 5. Engage local help: In Mexico, having a local representative or partner will be invaluable to solve problems and issues.
 Good relationships with local contacts can help in getting responses, dealing with logistical issues and following up.
 You need someone on the ground to know the local processes and thinking.
 Also, I suggest you visit free websites and one-stop shops that the government of Mexico has created to ask for help regarding how to find local partners or where to invest in Mexico.

 You should also check out